mchughmegan/Professional-README-Generator/utils/README.md

 ## Usage

-The user will need to enter their information in the input fields upon entering the site.
-Then, they will need to either click the submit button or press the enter key.
-The user will then be prompted to answer additional questions based on their initial input.
+When the user enters the application, they will need to enter the requested information in the input box.
+Then, they will need to either press enter on the keyboard or click the submit button.
+The user will then be prompted with additional questions.

 ## Credits

-To learn more about fake.js, I went to the faketutorials website.
-For more information, see faketutorials.com.
+For this project, I used the fake.js tutorials from faketutorialswebsite.
+For information, please go to the fake.js tutorial at faketutorials.com.

 ## Contributing

 Please follow the Contributor Covenant Code of Conduct.
-For more information, go to contributor-covenant.org
+For more information, please go to contributor-covenant.org

 ## Tests